 Interviewers love to see that you have an interest in tech beyond your day-to-day work.
 For some, this means getting involved in the open source community or open-sourcing a project on GitHub.

 For others, it means writing a blog (like this one!).
 I featured my website on my resume.
 It felt like a majority interviewers had looked at my blog when I applied.

 I would say this category is a “nice to have”.

 As you prepare your application, you should also prepare for the interviews that follow.
 Here’s some areas to focus on:

 Datastructures and algorithms

 Unfortunately, algorithms still play a large part in the tech interview process.
 As an industry, we haven’t figured out how to determine who will excel.
 Interviewers use algorithms as a proxy to test how you think and communicate.

 Understand the most common data structures and when you might use them.
 It will help you find the solution for many algorithm questions.
 If you pick the right one, it can make certain questions easy.

 - Cracking the Coding Interview: A great review of data structures with examples of algorithmic questions you might encounter.
 I think that reviewing this is one of the best uses of prep time, especially if you have an interview coming up soon.

 - Big O Cheat Sheet: Big O notation is a way to talk about how long it will take an algorithm to run.
 Interviewers may ask you about the efficiency of the algorithm you use.
-Big O can be a good way to communicate your understanding of efficiency.
+Big O offers a good way to communicate your understanding of an algorithm’s efficiency.